 The European history of Lindfield began in the early 1800s with land clearing for timber, which then evolved into farming of the cleared land (fruit trees and market gardens) in the late 1800s.
 These farms were then eventually cleared in turn to give way to urbanisation in the 1900s.
-Substantial dwellings and large gardens (including a tennis court at number 63) were established on the development site in the early 20th century; natural features of the site and surrounds have therefore been transformed by urbanisation for almost a century.
+Substantial dwellings and large gardens were established on the development site in the early 20th century; natural features of the site and surrounds have therefore been transformed by urbanisation for almost a century.
+The exception to this observation is the group of native trees in the rear garden of number 11: these are evident as a clump of large trees in 1943, the earliest available aerial photography.

 The development site is made up of long established dwellings and well maintained landscaped gardens dominated by exotic species.
-Native vegetation is restricted to a handful of trees and some scattered occurrences of forbs and grasses in the shadier parts of the lawns.
+Native vegetation is restricted to a handful of trees (see Figure 5) and some scattered occurrences of forbs and grasses in the shadier parts of the lawns.